miikaah/musa/README.md

   |_...
 ```

-because reading metadata is an expensive operation especially on Windows
+because reading metadata is an expensive operation, while
-before filesystem caches have been refreshed (read: after restart), while
 reading the folder structure is very fast, so changes to the library folder files
 are faster to determine based on the structure and file stats than by updating metadata.